 With complete control over your writing and publishing journey, you’re the one responsible for the quality of the work you share with the world.
 Share your writing too early and you risk rejection, bad reviews, and poor sales.

 We’re developing Fictionary to help writers create the best possible novel.
-You’ll be able to use Fictionay in several phases of your writing.
+You’ll be able to use Fictionary in several phases of your writing.

 After a first draft: Are you unsure if your manuscript is ready for others to read?
 We believe you should make your novel as good as you possibly can before sharing it.
 This will ensure you get higher quality comments on your work.